gazpachoking/fgwiki/Plugins/thetvdb_lookup.md

-= TheTVDB Lookup =
+# TheTVDB Lookup

 For most purposes, the series name is sufficient to get a match on TheTVDB.
 If you can't get a match (e.g., multiple IDs defined for a series name) then you can provide the tvdb_id from their website to bypass the matching process.

-{{{
     series:
       - some_series:
           set:
             tvdb_id: <tvdb_id>
-}}}

-This plugin looks up more information from thetvdb.com about any entries that !FlexGet has identified as series. thetvdb_lookup will populate several more entry fields that can be used in other plugins.
+This plugin looks up more information from thetvdb.com about any entries that FlexGet has identified as series. thetvdb_lookup will populate several more entry fields that can be used in other plugins.

 ||tvdb_series_name||Series name provided by thetvdb||
 ||tvdb_rating||Series rating||